COVID-19 and travel refunds

 - Your travel service was not available to you, for example, your flight didn’t take off or your hotel was closed.
-(You are not eligible if the travel service was available to you but regardless of the reason, including COVID-19, you decided not to travel.)
+(You are not eligible if the travel service was available to you but regardless of the reason, including COVID-19 travel restrictions and border closures, you decided not to travel.)

 - You have previously tried to get a refund from the supplier directly and were unsuccessful (please try again with their new process, if they have one).